-Planning for an out-of-territory off-site experiential learning trip must start with obtaining the initial authorization from the school principal, superintendent and deputy minister on an Initial Out-of-Territory Trip Authorization Form (appendix 26).
-Any request for approval for an out-of-territory off-site experiential learning trip must include a Travel Authorization (part of appendix 1), and any request for approval of an off-site experiential learning trip taking place outside of Canada must include an Application for Extended Coverage Outside Canada form (appendix 14).
+Planning for an out-of-territory off-site experiential learning trip must start with obtaining the initial authorization from the school principal, superintendent or school board director of education, and deputy minister on an Initial Out-of-Territory Trip Authorization Form (appendix 26).
+The deputy minister may, in writing, delegate their approval authority to a School Board.

+Pursuant to the Government of Yukon's Travel Directive, the deputy minister must approve an employee's travel for any off-site experiential learning trip taking place outside Yukon using the Travel Authorization (part of appendix 1).

+Any request for approval of an off-site experiential learning trip taking place outside of Canada must include an Application for Extended Coverage Outside Canada form (appendix 14).